-PREVENTING BURNS FROM ELECTROPHYSICAL AGENTS: HOW TO TEST ELECTRODE CONDUCTIVITY
+PREVENTING BURNS FROM ELECTROPHYSICAL AGENTS

-Over the past two years, the College has received an increased number of burn-related complaints from clients.
-This is a reminder that registrants have a responsibility to adhere to all Practice Standards and particularly, with respect to maintaining, inspecting, and calibrating electrophysical agent devices, Standard: Risk Management and Standard: Safety.
+Over the past two years, the College has received an increased number of burnrelated complaints from clients.
+This is a reminder that registrants have a responsibility to adhere to all Standards of Practice and particularly, with respect to maintaining, inspecting, and calibrating electrophysical agent devices, Standard of Practice: Risk Management and Safety.

 Electrodes should be tested yearly at a minimum, or whenever the carbon rubber electrode no longer appears shiny, to ensure that the conductivity is adequate to permit effective and safe application of electrical current with TENS, NMES, or other electrophysical agents.